aevyrie/bevy_mod_picking/README.md

 ## Getting Started

-It only takes a few lines to get picking working in your Bevy application; [check out the 3d_scene example](https://github.com/aevyrie/bevy_mod_picking/blob/master/examples/3d_scene.rs) for a minimal implementation and demo!
+It only takes a few lines to get mouse picking working in your Bevy application using this plugin; [check out the 3d_scene example](https://github.com/aevyrie/bevy_mod_picking/blob/master/examples/3d_scene.rs) for a minimal implementation and demo!
 The following sections will walk you through what is needed to get the plugin working, and how everything fits together.

 ### Setup